girlscript/winter-of-contributing/Competitive_Programming/C++/Array/Merge-two-arrays.md

 1 2 3 5 6 8 9 10 15

+## Time Complexity
-### The time complexity of the above solution is O(m + n) and runs in constant space.
+Time complexity of the above solution is O(m + n) and runs in constant space.
 Here, m and n are the size of the first and second array, respectively.